Senior Farmers Market Nutrition Program

 Records

-Each State agency must maintain full and complete records concerning SFMNP operations.
-Such records must comply with 2 CFR Part 200, Subpart D and USDA implementing regulations 2 CFR Parts 400 and 415 and the following requirements: (1) Records must include, but not be limited to, information pertaining to certification, financial operations, SFMNP coupon issuance and redemption, authorized outlet (farmers, farmers' markets, and CSA program) agreements, authorized outlet monitoring, CSA program agreements, invoices, delivery receipts, equipment purchases and inventory, nutrition education, fair hearings, and civil rights procedures; and (2) all records must be retained for a minimum of 3 years following the date of submission of the final expenditure report for the period to which the report pertains.
+Each State agency must maintain complete records concerning SFMNP operations.
+Such records must comply with 2 CFR Part 200, Subpart D and USDA implementing regulations 2 CFR Parts 400 and 415 and the following requirements: (1) Records must include, but not be limited to, information pertaining to certification, financial operations, SFMNP benefit issuance and redemption, authorized outlet (farmers, farmers' markets, and CSA program) agreements, authorized outlet monitoring, CSA program agreements, invoices, delivery receipts, equipment purchases and inventory, nutrition education, fair hearings, and civil rights procedures; and (2) all records must be retained for a minimum of 3 years following the date of submission of the final expenditure report for the period to which the report pertains.

 Other Assistance Considerations